V-Sekai-fire/fire-smol-slimes/README.md

 Smol Slimes don't support extensions.

 Lyall's case is 41x36x7mm in dimensions, with strap handles.

-The board is 33x18mm

-Lyall (1st Stacked Smolslime) — Today at 11:51

-and the battery is a 401030 lipo
+The board is 33x18mm and the battery is a 401030 lipo.

 # Design